pytorch/tutorials/intermediate_source/compiled_autograd_tutorial.rst

    assert(torch._dynamo.utils.counters["stats"]["unique_graphs"] == 1)

-In the ``1. base torch.compile`` case, we see that 3 backward graphs were produced due to the 2 graph breaks in the compiled function ``fn``.
+In the first ``torch.compile`` case, we see that 3 backward graphs were produced due to the 2 graph breaks in the compiled function ``fn``.
-Whereas in ``2. torch.compile with compiled autograd``, we see that a full backward graph was traced despite the graph breaks.
+Whereas in the second ``torch.compile`` with compiled autograd case, we see that a full backward graph was traced despite the graph breaks.

 2. Backward hooks are not captured